 God gives us time for our activities and time for intimacy that he knows we all need.

 Activity can distract us

 Many years ago, a school psychologist tried to help me understand that our daughter, who had just been diagnosed with dyslexia and dysgraphia, would not be able to multitask in the ways I was expecting her to.

 Then he offered a little free advice; he said that no one was really good at multitasking, and that it affected people negatively mentally and emotionally.

-A recent article in Fast Company magazine, entitled “This is why you are addicted to being busy”, described the behavioral phenomenon called tunneling.
-When we are busy running around, handling several projects, answering emails, and putting out fires, our brains deal with the overactivity by putting on blinders, and we are no longer able to see the big picture, but only the immediate tasks.
+A recent article in Fast Company magazine called “This Is Why You Are Addicted To Being Busy,” describes a behavioral phenomenon called tunneling.
+When we are busy running around—handling several projects, answering emails, and putting out fires—our brains deal with the overactivity by putting on blinders.
+We are no longer able to see the big picture, but only the immediate tasks.

-The psalmist here implies the frustration that comes with futile busy-ness.
-God wants us to put our hope in Him and his words when we are feeling fear or pain rather than putting our hope in activity and our own efforts.
+The psalmist here expresses the futility that comes with busy rushing.
+God wants us to put our hope in him and his words when we are feeling fear or pain rather than putting our hope in activity and our own efforts.

 Activity can distance us